alajusticia/laravel-logins/README.md

 # Laravel Logins 🔑

-- Track each login, attaching information about the device (device type, device name, OS, browser, IP address) and the context (date, location)
+- For each login, record information about the device (device type, device name, OS, browser, IP address) and the context (date and location)
-- Save this information in your database, allowing you to display it in the user's account
+- Display active sessions in the user's account so they can review connected devices
-- Notify users of a new login, along with the information collected
+- Notify users by email whenever a new login occurs, including the collected information
-- Offer your users the ability to log out a specific device, all the devices except the current one, or all at once
+- Allow users to sign out a specific device, all devices except the current one, or all devices at once
-- Log out a device, without affecting the other remembered devices (each remembered session has its own token)
+- Sign out a device without affecting other remembered devices (each remembered session has its own token)
-- You can also enable tracking of Sanctum personal access tokens, useful when authenticating mobile apps for example
+- Optionally track Sanctum tokens, which is useful when authenticating mobile apps, for example

 ![Screenshot of the email notification upon new login](https://raw.githubusercontent.com/alajusticia/laravel-logins/main/images/laravel-logins-notification-email.png "Email notification upon new login")